About Tuesday Night Project

 Tuesday Night Project’s flagship program is the Tuesday Night Café (TNC).
-TNC is one of the longest-running free arts series in Downtown LA and is the oldest still-running Asian American open mic space in the country.
+TNC is one of the longest-running free arts & performance series in Downtown LA and is the oldest currently running Asian American open mic space in the country.
 Now a destination for many Asian American performers across the nation, Tuesday Night Café was also recognized by the L.A.
 Weekly as "Best Free Downtown Performance Series” in their 2013 “Best of L.A.” edition.

 Tuesday Night Project maintains through TNC a passionate, positive space with a focus on “art+community” and new original work from Asian American/Pacific Islander communities and the greater Los Angeles area.
 The series runs on the 1st & 3rd Tuesday of each month, spring through fall, and features a curated program of multidisciplinary visual and performing art in addition to an open mic section.

 Tuesday Night Café is presented in the Aratani Courtyard of the Union Center for the Arts in Little Tokyo, Downtown Los Angeles through the support of their fiscal receiver, Little Tokyo Service Center.
 The space has served as a cultural/community entry point to Little Tokyo for thousands of people since its beginnings.
 Average audiences at TNC have grown to 100-250 people at each event, with people spilling onto the sidewalk and adjacent parking lot.